 Saeid A. Taghanaki

-I am a Principal Scientist & Manager at Microsoft, where I lead a team building agentic evaluation infrastructure for Copilot Tuning.
+I am a Principal Scientist & Manager at Microsoft, where I lead a team building agentic evals for Copilot Tuning.

 My research treats evaluation as a central constraint on foundation-model reliability.
-Static benchmarks with their closed-form answers, describe a regime distant from how models are deployed: real world systems operate over open-ended tasks, multi-step trajectories, and continuous optimization pressure, often without a fixed answer key.
-I focus on three connected threads, expanded below: capability assessment that distinguishes reasoning from shortcut learning, evaluation of long-horizon agents under their own optimization pressure, and detection of memorization in generative models.
+Static benchmarks, with their closed-form answers, describe a regime distant from how models are deployed: real-world systems operate over open-ended tasks, multi-step trajectories, and continuous optimization pressure, often without a fixed answer key.
+I focus on two connected threads, expanded below: agentic evaluation and capability assessment for long-horizon self-improving systems, and detection of memorization in generative models.

 Before Microsoft I worked on reliable AI at Autodesk Research, where I contributed to Generative AI Content Authentication at the U.S. AI Safety Institute Consortium (NIST AISIC).
 I completed my PhD at SFU under Prof. Ghassan Hamarneh, with research visits at MILA (Montréal) and Siemens Healthineers (Princeton).